Salsa20

-Salsa20 and the closely related ChaCha are stream ciphers developed by Daniel J. Bernstein.
+Salsa20 (formerly known as Snuffle 2005) and the closely related ChaCha are stream ciphers developed by Daniel J. Bernstein.
 Salsa20, the original cipher, was designed in 2005, then later submitted to the eSTREAM European Union cryptographic validation process by Bernstein.
 ChaCha is a modification of Salsa20 published in 2008.
 It uses a new round function that increases diffusion and increases performance on some architectures.

 Both ciphers are built on a pseudorandom function based on add–rotate–XOR (ARX) operations — 32-bit addition, bitwise addition (XOR) and rotation operations.
 The core function maps a 256-bit key, a 64-bit nonce, and a 64-bit counter to a 512-bit block of the key stream (a Salsa version with a 128-bit key also exists).
 This gives Salsa20 and ChaCha the unusual advantage that the user can efficiently seek to any position in the key stream in constant time.
 Salsa20 offers speeds of around 4–14 cycles per byte in software on modern x86 processors, and reasonable hardware performance.
 It is not patented, and Bernstein has written several public domain implementations optimized for common architectures.